-AT currently has 11 employees, of whom 2 are senior executive officers, 3 are executive officers, and 5 are junior/mid level officers.
-On the other hand, AT's subsidiary company, CCC, has 2,581 employees as of 31 December 2022, of whom 9 are senior executive officers, 537 are junior/mid-level managers, and 2,035 are rank and file.
-Around 1,615 (79%) of these rank-and-file employees are members of the Ilaw Buklod Manggagawa United Miners of Carmen Copper Workers Solidary Network (IBM UMCC WSN).
+AT currently has 6 employees, of whom 3 are executive officers, and 3 are junior / mid-level officers.
+On the other hand, AT's subsidiary company, CCC, has 2,845 employees as of 31 December 2023, of whom 9 are senior executive officers, 58 are executive officers, 528 are junior/mid-level managers, and 2,212 are rank and file.
+Around 1,748 (79%) of these rank-and-file employees are members of the llaw Buklod Manggagawa United Miners of Carmen Copper Workers Solidary Network (IBM UMCC WSN).